What Will MDR and IVDR Compliance Mean for You?

 New EU regulations came into force in May 2017 which will affect the UK medical device industry.
 These are the European Medical Device Regulations (MDR) and In Vitro Diagnostic Regulations (IVDR).

 These regulations will bring in new standards of compliance for medical devices.
-For senior staff in key positions, compliance is something they must integrate into procedures and practises, and ensure that all staff are fully up to speed and on board with them.
+For senior staff in key positions, compliance is something they must integrate into procedures and practices, and ensure that all staff are fully up to speed and on board with them.

-The new regulations will ultimately affect how companies place a new device on the market, and therefore can have an impact on the bottom line.
+The new regulations will ultimately affect how companies place a new device on the market and therefore can have an impact on the bottom line.